© 2025 All Rights reserved WUSF

 stock.adobe.com

-"Operation Home for the Holidays" located more than 100 missing or endangered children in Central Florida and beyond, all ranging from 23 months to 17 years of age.
+"Operation Home for the Holidays" located more than 100 missing or endangered children in Central Florida and beyond, ranging from 23 months to 17 years of age.
 It also resulted in six felony arrests.

-The United States Marshals Service announced Monday that a task force made up of federal, state, local, and non-governmental partners located more than 100 missing or endangered children in Central Florida and beyond.
+The United States Marshals Service announced Monday that a task force made up of federal, state, local, and nongovernmental partners located more than 100 missing or endangered children in Central Florida and beyond.

 That initiative resulted in the recovery or safe location of 60 missing children from across Hillsborough, Pinellas, and Pasco counties.